abbiedaniel/salesforce-maintenance/PD1-Notes.md

   	- LWC can be used in Lightning Experience apps, Experiences, and Salesforce Mobile App
   	- LWC requires all third-party resources, like Javascript and CSS, to be uploaded as Static Resources and loaded through the Platform Resource Loader
   	- LWC must be named in camelCase
+  	- A single property or function can have only one decorator.
+For example, a property can't have @api and @wire decorators.

+- **Lifecycle Hooks**
+	- Lightning Web Components provides methods that allow you to “hook” your code up to critical events in a component's lifecycle.
+These events include when a component is:
+ 		- Created
+   		- Added to the DOM
+       - Rendered in the browser
+       - Encountering errors
+       - Removed from the DOM
+       - Respond to any of these lifecycle events using callback methods.

+- **LWC Decorators**
+	- ```@api``` Marks a field as public.
+Public properties define the API for a component.
+An owner component that uses the component in its HTML markup can access the component's public properties.
+All public properties are reactive, which means that the framework observes the property for changes.
+When the property's value changes, the framework reacts and rerenders the component.
+ 	- ```@track``` Tells the framework to observe changes to the properties of an object or to the elements of an array.
+If a change occurs, the framework rerenders the component.
+All fields are reactive.
+If the value of a field changes and the field is used in a template—or in the getter of a property used in a template—the framework rerenders the component.
+You don't need to decorate the field with @track.
+Use @track only if a field contains an object or an array and if you want the framework to observe changes to the properties of the object or to the elements of the array.
+If you want to change the value of the whole property, you don't need to use @track.
+  	- ```@wire``` Gives you an easy way to get and bind data from a Salesforce org.

 - **Basic Component**